Southeast Energy Exchange Market

 SEEM is a unique and thoroughly new approach to enhancing the existing bilateral market.
 The new SEEM platform will facilitate sub-hourly, bilateral trading, allowing participants to buy and sell power close to the time the energy is consumed, utilizing available unreserved transmission.
 Participation in SEEM is open to other entities that meet the appropriate requirements.

 SEEM is a 21st century solution designed for the incredible pace of change resulting from the electricity sector growing toward an ever-greener future.
-Southeastern electricity customers will see cost and environmental benefits as a result of the new platform that is set to become operational by late third quarter of 2022.
+Southeastern electricity customers will see cost and environmental benefits as a result of the new platform that is set to become operational in the fourth quarter of 2022.

 Founding members of SEEM include Associated Electric Cooperative, Dalton Utilities, Dominion Energy South Carolina, Duke Energy Carolinas, Duke Energy Progress, Georgia System Operations Corporation, Georgia Transmission Corporation, LG&E and KU Energy, MEAG Power, N.C.
 Municipal Power Agency No. 1, NCEMC, Oglethorpe Power Corp., PowerSouth, Santee Cooper, Southern Company and TVA.